 Organizations must have an ability to collect customer and employee perception data to measure the success of your customer and employee experience improvement initiatives.
 Leveraging VoC/VoE platforms (e.g. Medallia or Qualtrics) to collect this information is critical to measuring your overall success.

 Organizations will need a lot of data (operational, experiential, and financial) and some analytic capability to show the true impact of their CX transformation.
-This requires working across the organization to collect the appropriate data, especially if they lack any sort of available data strategy or governance.
+This requires working across the organization to collect the appropriate data and transform it into quantifiable metrics, especially if they lack any sort of available data strategy or governance.
 Leveraging some business analytics capability—through an internal team or tools—is critical to analyze the data and quantify the impact of CX on your business outcomes.

 Organizations will need a medium to collect and distribute insights and data.
 Real-time, comprehensive dashboards or data visualization tools allow an organization to know where it currently stands within its CX efforts at a moment's notice.

 It's not good enough to measure for measuring's sake.
 CX leaders must be able to use the data to tell a compelling story throughout the organization (and sometimes externally) to demonstrate the efforts it is making in its transformation.
 Highlight success stories with quantifiable data to create organization-wide excitement about progress and how they will benefit.

 We suggest leveraging a customer-focused, balanced scorecard to highlight the benefits delivered through CX, with key KPIs for each section.
 An acronym to remember these KPIs is CEO$—a helpful reminder of the different metrics the C-suite will be paying attention to in terms of dollars spent and earned as a result of CX transformation.